Powered by Smartsupp

 Preparing Product Images

 WooCommerce doesn't store images directly in the CSV file.
 Instead, it references image URLs and downloads them during import.
-This is a critical step that many people get wrong, so pay close attention.
+This is a critical step that many people get wrong — but we'll show you how to do it right.

 1